radgeRayden/bottle/README.md

 Every game programmer eventually has the urge to create their own game engine.
 This is mine.
-It's written in Scopes, an experimental programming language.
-Learn more about it here: http://scopes.rocks/
+It's written in [Scopes](http://scopes.rocks/), an experimental programming language.
+Note you need a working install of Scopes in your path to use this framework.

 Basic goals (for a first version):
 - Good enough for sprite based games